 The result has been that communities from Naperville to Beecher have benefited with increased preserved open space and amenities that have attracted tens of thousands to Will County forest preserves.Organizational Structure

-The Planning and Development Department identifies properties suitable for preservation, negotiates with landowners, creates and implements plans for preserve improvements and developments, coordinates land restoration activities, maintains property records, and oversees property boundaries.
+The Planning and Development Department identifies properties suitable for preservation, negotiates with landowners, creates and implements plans for preserve improvements, coordinates land restoration activities, maintains property records, and oversees property boundaries.
 Learn more about the District's land preservation and improvement projects

 or land management activities